rightjs/rightjs-docs/docs/en/docs/fx/fx.md

 ## Transitions

-There are several predefined transitions for the visual effects.
-You can use the names in the options or specify your own function if you need.
+There are several predefined transitions for visual effects.
+You can use them in options or specify your own function if you need.

 Name | Description                                               |
 -----|-----------------------------------------------------------|
 Sin  | slow at the beginning and the end, but fast in the middle |
 Cos  | fast at the beginning and the end, but slow in the middle |
-Exp  | slow at the beginning and rapidly throttles to the end    |
+Exp  | slow at the beginning, quickly accelerates to the end     |
-Log  | fast at the beginning and rapidly slows down to the end   |
+Log  | fast at the beginning, quickly slows down to the end      |
 Lin  | a constant speed transition                               |

-By default it's the `Sin` transition that suits most of the cases.
+The default transition `Sin` is a good choice in most cases.

 ### #initialize